Monty Python's The Meaning of Life (video game)

 Monty Python's The Meaning of Life is an adventure game created by 7th Level in 1997 for Windows.
 The game is based on the 1983 film of the same name and was the third of three Monty Python games created by 7th Level.
-It was rated Mature by the ESRB in North America.
+Notably, it was rated Mature by the ESRB in North America.

-Plot and gameplay
+Summary

 Loosely based on the 1983 film of the same name, the title sees the player traverse through the different stages of life while collecting items.

-The Mrs. Particle and Mrs. Velocity sketch was released as an unlockable easter egg in the game.
+The Monty Python Mrs. Particle and Mrs. Velocity comedy sketch audio is included as an unlockable easter egg in the game.